danielbodnar/awesome-stars/README.md

 - [getporter/porter](https://github.com/getporter/porter) - Porter enables you to package your application artifact, client tools, configuration and deployment logic together as an installer that you can distribute, and install with a single command.
 - [keptn/keptn](https://github.com/keptn/keptn) - Cloud-native application life-cycle orchestration.
 Keptn automates your SLO-driven multi-stage delivery and operations & remediation of your applications.
 - [meshery/meshery](https://github.com/meshery/meshery) - Meshery, the cloud native manager
-- [opencost/opencost](https://github.com/opencost/opencost) - Cost monitoring for Kubernetes workload and cloud costs
+- [opencost/opencost](https://github.com/opencost/opencost) - Cost monitoring for Kubernetes workloads and cloud costs
 - [openkruise/kruise](https://github.com/openkruise/kruise) - Automated management of large-scale applications on Kubernetes (incubating project under CNCF)
 - [cncf/tag-security](https://github.com/cncf/tag-security) - 🔐CNCF Security Technical Advisory Group -- secure access, policy control, privacy, auditing, explainability and more!
 - [dragonflyoss/Dragonfly2](https://github.com/dragonflyoss/Dragonfly2) - Dragonfly is an open source P2P-based file distribution and image acceleration system.
 It is hosted by the Cloud Native Computing Foundation (CNCF) as an Incubating Level Project.